Enabling Robust Exoplanet Atmospheric Retrievals with Gaussian Processes: Validation on Synthetic NIRISS/SOSS Spectra

 Additionally, we explore whether a GP will artificially inflate noise for data without underlying correlation, providing a false positive.
-To test this, we generate identical data to that in Section \ref{sec:tests}, but skip the additional injection of correlated noise, so that the white noise encodes the full underlying uncertainty in the data.
+To test this, we generate identical data to that in Section \ref{sec:tests}, but do not add correlated noise, so that the white noise encodes the full underlying uncertainty in the data.
 We find that the inclusion of any combination of GP kernels does not significantly impact the retrieved parameters in this scenario; additionally, the traditional framework is preferred over all GP frameworks by $>$3$\sigma$, implying that the GP is not necessary for fitting this dataset accurately.
-We therefore conclude that the use of a GP-aided retrieval is unlikely to artificially degrade the science output from observations, even in the best-case scenario where a GP is not needed to fully explain the data.
+We therefore conclude that our use of a GP-aided retrieval is unlikely to artificially degrade the science output from observations in this work, even in the best-case scenario where a GP is not needed to fully explain the data.
+This is, however, dependent on both the GP kernel parameterization and expected posterior distribution precisions given a white noise model, among other effects.
+It should therefore be considered for each case independently.
+A more complex GP model is more likely to degrade the science output for a given dataset, as model flexibility increases at the cost of precision.